sapsssay/POLKADOT/Polkadot.md

 # Open Grant Proposal
-- **Project Name:** GetCrystal
+- **Project Name:** Crystal
-- **Team Name:** GetCrystal
+- **Team Name:** Crystal
 - **Payment Address:**

 ### Project Overview

-Polkadot is a technical solution that will give game developers the opportunity to integrate NFT-related use cases into their product (app or game).
-For example, users will be able to change the skins of their character or open additional game locations through the purchase of NFT.
-On the other hand, our solution allows artists to create NFTs that will be used in games.
+Crystal is a web-platform that will provide game developers with the opportunity to integrate NFTs into their products (apps or games).
+For example, users will be able to change the skin of their character or open additional game locations through the purchase of an NFT.
+On the other hand, our solution will allow artists to create NFTs that will be used in games.

-Our solution will be developed on Polkadot and Moonbeam and will be researched by the web application, which will allow game developers and artists to publish NFT format that is convenient for them, specifying the parameters for the NFT, the characteristics and capabilities that it will give in a game or application.
-NFT can not only be created, but also exchanged, sold and auctioned via a web application.
+Our solution will be developed using Polkadot and Moonbeam and will allow game developers and artists to publish NFTs withspecified parameters, characteristics and capabilities that it will get in a game or application.
+NFTs can be created, exchanged and sold via oru web-platform.

-But still, the main element of the system is the API interface that our application will provide, as well as a set of libraries for the Unity 3D and Unreal Engine game engines, which will allow you to simply integrate interaction with this API into the game, to get a list of NFTs that the user owns, in order to provide the player with additional features that are associated with the possession of this NFT.
+The main element of the platformis the APIthat our application will provide, as well as a set of libraries for the Unity 3D and Unreal Engine game engines, which will allow game developers tointegrate NFTs into their games and to get a list of NFTs that the user owns, in order to provide the player with additional features that are associated with this NFT.

-We see great potential in NFT and the growth of this market, but it seems to us that NFT as an art object has already realized itself.
-The time is coming for NFTs that carry some kind of use cases.
-It seems that the potential of NFT in games has not been realized due to the fact that integrating NFT into a game requires additional competencies that game developers often do not have.
-But we studied their interest in the NFT market.
-This is how our product was born.
+We see great potential in NFT and the growth of this market, but it seems to us that most likely, the Art-NFT market is close to its limit.
+Now users are increasingly interested in the real benefits of owning an NFT.
+NFT integration into games requires additional web3 competencies from game developers.
+A small number of game developers have these competencies, so this market is still poorly developed, but has great potential due to the high interest in NFT technology.

-We really want to implement our project on Polkadot, as we believe that the idea of parachains will help make our application adapted to high loads and a large number of requests.
-We also see great prospects in the entire Polkadot ecosystem.
-New parachains, applications appear, and we want to be part of this ecosystem.
+We want to implement our project using Polkadot, as we think that the parachains technology will help make our application more resistant to heavy loads and a large number of requests.
+We also see great prospects in the entire Polkadot ecosystem since there are more and more applications and parachains using Polkadot technologies.

 Application usage example:

-Creation of NFT collection:
+Creating of NFT collection:
 https://drive.google.com/file/d/1N4o9IIcdWYV8xgZAfiiArjKa4kJllJbd/view?usp=sharing

 <img src = "https://github.com/sapsssay/POLKADOT/blob/main/Screenshot%202022-10-20%20at%2012.55.54.png" width="300" height="475">